 Here’s why I mention it…

-Just like before.
-Point people’s minds forward, so they fall into your next words.
+Use this after any interesting fact.
+It points people’s minds forward, so they fall into your next phrase.

 An obvious way to ____

-Here’s how to get anyone to like you, even if you’re not good at talking with people.
+Example: Here’s how to get anyone to like you, even if you’re socially awkward and can’t talk with people.

 In other words

-Odd are, any time you explain something, a shocking percentage of people will be struggling to follow along.
-It’s just how it goes.
-If they get too confused, you know what happens?
+Odd are, any time you explain something, a (really big) percentage of the people reading it will struggle to follow along.
+It’s just how things are.
+And if they get too confused, you know what happens?
 They click off.
-When you add “In other words” you clarify and you keep people interested.

 So how did I ____?

 Fill in the blank with a result people want.
-If they want it, they’ll read what you say next.
+If they want it, they’ll be dying to hear what you say next.

 Here’s the _____

 Add some sort of exception here.
-Words like catch, rub, thing.
-You can even use a phrase.
+You can fill in the blank with words like catch, rub, thing.
+Or you can use a phrase.
 “Here’s the reason it’s bunk.”
-As long as it runs counter to what you just talked about, you’ll nudge people along.